fortrabbit/blog/headless-and-reactive.md

 - [ux.symfony.com](https://ux.symfony.com/)
 - [hotwired.dev](https://hotwired.dev/)

+#### AssetMapper

-AssetMapper is PHP library to compile frontend assets in PHP, so that Node.js is not required.
-The older alternative is to use Webpack Encore.
+AssetMapper is PHP library used and recommended by Symfony to compile frontend assets in PHP, so that Node.js is not required.
+The older alternative uses Webpack Encore, so this requires Node.js.
 See [Symnfony docs](https://symfony.com/doc/current/frontend.html#stimulus-symfony-ux-components).

 ### D - Others